Security Act definition

 • The Company and its subsidiaries and any “employee benefit plan” (as defined under the Employee Retirement Income Security Act of 1974, as amended, and the regulations and published interpretations thereunder (collectively, “ERISA”)) established or maintained by the Company, its subsidiaries or their “ERISA Affiliates” (as defined below) are in compliance in all material respects with ERISA.

-• The Plan is not intended to be subject to the Employee Retirement Income Security Act of 1974, as amended.
+• The Buyer is an employee benefit plan within the meaning of Title I of the Employee Retirement Income Security Act of 1974, as amended.

-• The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 (ERISA).
+• The Transferee is an employee benefit plan within the meaning of Title I of the Employee Retirement Income Security Act of 1974, as amended.

 More Definitions of Security Act